a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 I welcome discussions about my research and can be reached at [freibera@tcd.ie](<>).

-If you're interested in my work, I invite you to listen to my episode on the CRSV Observatory Podcast, where I delve into conflict-related sexual violence and combatant socialization.

 Beyond my academic pursuits, I have a passion for books, pets, plants, and knitting.

 <!--EndFragment-->